Swatilingshetty/Django/README.md

 ## explain django project structure
 '''
-__init __.py: this is for python it can treated as package asgl.py: ASGI stands aschronous server gateway interface
+__init __.py: this is for python it can treated as package. asgl.py: ASGI stands aschronous server gateway interface,
-         it ends the capabilities of WSGI (web server gateway interface) which is standard way communication b/w web server and web application. settings.py: this file contain project settings to modify function.
+         it ends the capabilities of WSGI (web server gateway interface) which is standard way communication b/w web server and web application. settings.py: this file contain project settings to modify function. urls.py: this has links to you projects as well as functions to call (we apply some routing). wsgi.py : this is needed if you want to perform deployment for your projects. manage.py : it is mainfile for the entire project and application

+'''
+# Explain Django app structure
+'''
+__init__.py: this is for python it can treated as packege.
+Admin.py: this helps to make the app modifiable in admin interface. app.py : this is a configuration file common for all django apps. manage.py: this will store all the models of the appliaction. test.py: this can be used for performing the unit testing. views.py: this is were the application logic
 '''